 Recipients of the Associate of Applied Science degree in Occupational Therapy Assistant will have demonstrated the ability to:

 The occupational therapy assistant program at Bossier Parish Community College is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA) and will be eligible to apply for a license to practice as an OTA in the state of Louisiana (www.lsbme.org).Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+National certification is a prerequisite for obtaining an Occupational Therapy Assistant license to practice in most states, including Louisiana (www.lsbme.org).Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 Therefore, it is the responsibility of a student with a felony conviction to contact the state licensing board and NBCOT prior to the application process to the program to determine eligibility status.

 Once selected to the OTA program, students will be required to provide health information and meet all requirements for a program with a clinical component (described earlier in this section).